Toberumono/WRF-Runner/README.md

 	- working: A path to an arbitrary, preferably empty folder into which temporary files can be placed.
 	- grib_data: A path to an arbitrary, preferably empty folder into which downloaded grib data can be placed.
 + timing: Settings for calculating the appropriate start and end times of the simulation.
+	- use-computed-times: If true, then the times are computed at runtime using the values in this section.
+Otherwise, they are statically copied from the namelist files.
 	+ rounding: This is used to set the first non-zero field in the time settings and give it a simple offset.
 		- enabled: Toggles this feature
 		- diff: A quick offset setting, can be previous, current, or next.
 Generally, leaving this on current is advisable.